Paladin-Tier-2/paladin-tier-2.github.io/docs/maintenance.md

 ```text
 public/assets/documents/
 ```
+actual
 Images:

 ```text
 public/assets/images/
 ```

 The paper thumbnail is `public/assets/images/eis-paper-cover.png`.
-The actual paper is still the PDF in `public/assets/documents/`.
+The paper is the PDF in `public/assets/documents/`.

 ## Add Or Change A Deck